Location: On a Highland Valley, in the west of Guatemala City in Guatemala.

 The city of La Antigua Guatemala is very compact and quite easy to walk around.
-As most of the tourist destinations are located within the distance of 1 km with each other, travelers can easily reach at a point from another merely by walk within 15-20 minutes.
+As most of the tourist destinations are located within a distance of 1 km with each other, travelers can easily reach a point from another merely by walk within 15-20 minutes.
 Though while you walk, you may find the sidewalks quite narrow and often in bad conditions which may compel you to walk in the busy street.

 It is better not to walk on the city streets after 11 p.m. if you do not know the city well.
 Taxis and Tuk-tuks are readily available to visit around places to places within the city.
 You can flag down a cruising Tuk-tuk or can take a taxi from the queue at Parque Central.